Pepryan/openstack-resource/README.md

   - No database required for simplicity and portability

 - **Deployment**:
+  - Docker containerization for consistent environments and easy deployment
   - Systemd service for application management and auto-restart
   - Cron jobs for automated data collection and synchronization
   - SSH for secure data transfer between collection and web servers